fabric/fabric/docs/usage/library.rst

 Final note
 ==========

-This document is a first draft, and may not cover absolutely every difference between ``fab`` use and library use.
+This document is an early draft, and may not cover absolutely every difference between ``fab`` use and library use.
 However, the above should highlight the largest stumbling blocks.
 When in doubt, note that in the Fabric source code, ``fabric/main.py`` contains the bulk of the extra work done by ``fab``, and may